Brain down. Cannot compute. Error alert. System failure.

 - Curb your reactions to those really irritating moments!

 Neurons (brain cells) need glucose more than any cell in the body, and when insulin has quickly shepherded the glucose away, and there is nothing left for neurons to use, you can feel unfocused and lightheaded.

-Some research is pointing toward the excess of gluten as a trigger to brain dysfunction – especially for those with Coeliac disease.1 This may be related to increased incidence of sensitivity, its affect on the permeability of the gut, or its impact on the blood brain barrier – all which could encourage inflammation.
+Some research is pointing toward the excess of gluten as a trigger to brain dysfunction – especially for those with Coeliac disease.2 This may be related to increased incidence of sensitivity, its effect on gut permeability, or its impact on the blood-brain barrier – all of which could encourage inflammation.

 The good news is what we do and eat can help or harm us, and that choice is yours today in the next meal you eat!

 Let’s get some cognitive clarity.